 To subsequently mount the socket, I cut a piece of 2x4 to the length of the space between the joists.
 Two small blocks on either end lift it to the right height for the octagonal socket to be flush with the ceiling.
 I nailed this piece of 2x4 in with diagonal nails on either end.
 The two little blocks are not actually attached - just made them to help me position the piece of 2x4.

 I wouldn't recommend this technique if your house uses wood lath (1920s or earlier).
 If your house uses wood lath, it's probably best to mount a surface box near a joist, because the wood lath plaster is just too fragile and tends to detach itself from the lath whenever you do anything to it.
-For the light switch, I couldn't really find a spot between the studs using my knocking technique, the first few holes I drilled ended up hitting wood.
-Hence the series of five individual hoes to the right of the outline for the switch.
-This sort of work is often hit and miss.

 I wasn't overly worried